GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-origin-trial-increase/index.md

   - privacy
 ---

-From this week, we will begin increasing the Privacy Sandbox Relevance and Measurement origin trial population towards 5% of Chrome Stable users.
+This week, no sooner than October 26, we will begin increasing the Privacy Sandbox Relevance and Measurement origin trial population towards 5% of Chrome Stable users.
 We always take an incremental approach to increasing limits and actively monitor for issues in Chrome origin trials–you can expect to see traffic levels increase over a period of a few days.
 Pre-stable channels, Canary and Beta will continue as is with a 50/50 split for origin trial eligibility.

 We [brought the trial to Chrome Stable in August](/blog/expanding-privacy-sandbox-testing/) to enable functional testing